tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v2/README.md

 #install the queries in $query_list
 install

 #run each query in query_list for 3 times.
-Output results in log/ and time info in err/
+Output results in log/ and time and error info in err/
 run

-#if you want to run in background
+#to run in background and direct output to nohup.out
 ( trap "true" HUP ; run ) > nohup.out 2>/dev/null </dev/null & disown
 ```